influxdata/influxdb/README.md

 git push --set-upstream origin pd/oss-sync
 ```

 Then create a PR to merge `pd/oss-sync` into `main`.
-When you do the merge, be sure to the rebase version so all
-the commits from the OSS repo are brought into main.
+Use a merge PR that pulls over the commits.